The dual-compound machine or multiinjection press

 It is either possible to directly inject into the mold or through a special cold runner block (CRB) integrating several compound circuits.

 Let's have a look at the dual-compound CMS: That's productivity, versatility and flexibility!

-The dual-compound CMS machine is an injection press with 4 rotating stations and 2 injection units.
+The dual-compound multistation machine (CMS in G9 and CMX in G10) is an injection press with 4 rotating stations and 2 injection units.

 It allows for the synchronous curing, stripping, and injection of 2 compounds in the same mold.